cskimm01/Transcriber/README.md

 https://existential.audio/blackhole/

-Thanks to Devin Roth for letting me use his software!
+Thanks to Devin Roth for letting me publicly use BlackHole!